Jost solutions and direct scattering for the continuum Calogero-Moser equation: The distorted Fourier transform

 In this section we will show that the homogeneous Jost solutions $m_\e(\lambda-0\ii)$ constitute a complete set of generalised eigenfunctions of the absolutely continuous spectrum of $\CMop$.
 More precisely, in terms of these functions we will define a surjective partial isometry with the absolutely continuous spectral subspace as its initial space that diagonalises the operator $\CMop$.
 Thus, the functions $m_\e(\lambda-0\ii)$ play a similar role for the operator $\CMop$ as the exponentials $\e^{\ii\lambda x}$ play for the operator $L_0$, and the transform that we are going to define is the analogue of the Fourier transform.

 We begin by stating a by-product of the proof of the diagonalisation.

 \begin{theorem} Let $q\in L^2_{+}(\R)$.
-Then the spectrum of $L_q$ is purely absolutely continuous on $\R_+\setminus\mathcal N$. \end{theorem}
+Then the spectrum of $L_q$ is purely absolutely continuous on $\R_+\setminus\sigma_\mathrm{p}(L_q)$. \end{theorem}

-From this, it follows that the singular continuous spectrum of $L_q$ is contained in $\mathcal N$.
-Thus, if we can show that $\mathcal N$ is countable, then $L_q$ has no singular continuous spectrum (since a nontrivial singular continuous measure cannot be supported on a countable set).
-In particular, we obtain the following consequence:
+Since the set $\sigma_\mathrm{p}(L_q)$ is at most countable (indeed, as discussed after Lemma \ref{lem:qeigenfuncinprod}, it is finite) and since a nontrivial singular continuous measure cannot be supported on a countable set, we obtain the following consequence: